zionsg/getmail/README.md

     ```

 ## To-do
-- Separate plaintext and HTML parts in output.
 - Implement CSRF token for forms.
 - Add `debug` query param to trigger debug logs and document in `src/Web/view/layout.phtml`.
 - Write tests, especially for API endpoints.